John Schnierle House

 Photo: Wikimedia, Public domain.

 Bethel Methodist Church is a congregation and the building located at 57 Pitt St. The congregation organized in the late eighteenth century and originally built a smaller wooden church on the site.
-Bethel United Methodist Church is situated 750 feet northwest of The John M. Schnierle House.
+Bethel United Methodist Church is situated 750 feet northwest of John Schnierle House.

 Sottile Theater